pixie-io/pixie-plugin/README.md

 ## Plugin Format

 Plugins should be added as a directory within `/plugins` directory.
 The name of the directory should match the plugin's ID.
 For example: `/plugins/cool-plugin` for a plugin with the ID `cool-plugin`.
-A plugin consists for the following:
+A plugin consists of the following:

 ### plugin.yaml